 That is why preventing ESD damage throughout the entire SMT assembly process is a vital concern for all manufacturers and users.

 The PCB industry, for example, has made huge progress regarding reducing the size and weight of the board.
 The manufacturers also managed to keep the highest level of reliability while securing a lightweight product.
-Thanks to that, PCBs manages to be a perfect fit into most assemblies.
+Thanks to that, PCBs manages to be a perfect fit for most assemblies.
 But ESD damage is a real concern for them, too.
 That is why the manufacturers need to apply measures to prevent potential damage during the assembly process.

 Image 4: ESD sparks over electronic components